pjoneja/Portfolio/README.md

 # Portfolio
-The subheadings below list examples of projects I've worked on, especially containting code written by me, with comments explaining the motivation.
+The subheadings below list examples of projects I've worked on.
+Many of these include code written by me with comments explaining the motivation.
 The purpose of this portfolio is to

 1. show the range of work I've done and variety of languages/tools I've worked with;
 2. document the thoughts and attitudes I have while building a project; and above all,